-Michael LaRouche is executive vice president and general manager of SAIC’s National Security Group.
-In this role, he is responsible for supporting a variety of Intelligence Community customers, the U.S. Air Force, the Combatant Commands, and numerous Department of Defense offices and agencies such as the Office of the Secretary of Defense and the Defense Information Systems Agency.
+Michael LaRouche is president of SAIC’s National Security and Space sector.
+In this role, he is responsible for all Space business, the Intelligence Community, the U.S. Air Force, the combatant commands, and other Department of Defense offices and agencies.

 LaRouche has a strong technical background with a bachelor’s degree in electrical engineering from the University of Michigan and a master’s degree in electrical engineering from the University of Colorado.